With piercing turquoise seas and fairytale architecture, there is no denying Croatia is breathtakingly beautiful.

 Spanning most of the Adriatic Sea, you’re never too far away from the coast when traveling in Croatia.
-Stone castles and turquoise waters await travelers of all kinds.
+And even if it’s not pretty beaches you seek, stone castles and magnificent waterfalls await travelers of all kinds.

 Whether you are backpacking through Croatia or are wanting to splurge on yacht week, these travel tips will help you plan your next adventure to the Land of a Thousand Islands.

 We’re going to be honest, so brace yourself because it’s an unpopular opinion.
 What we’re about to say may come as a surprise, but it has to be said:

 That doesn't mean we didn't like Croatia.
 We just didn't fall in love like we do so often with places we visit.